wrynearson/china-water/src/thesis/2_background.md

 Understanding the background of environmental policy, knowledge, education and perception is important in understanding how they interact in the concept of water quality in China and abroad.

+Several definitions are adapted for this thesis, and for the following sections.
+These are all defined by [@sudarmadiSurveyPerceptionKnowledge2001], in a study which is discussed later. **Environmental awareness** is "the attention and concern (mindful and heedful) of individuals to environment problems." **Environmental perception** is "the recognition of \[an environmental issue]\ as a problem, based on memory and prior experience."
+These two interact, as perception is "a basic determinant of awareness in that it triggers attention and concern." [@endsleyTheorySituationAwareness1995] However, "perception only leads to awareness when it exceeds frequency and intensity thresholds. [@meriklePerceptionAwarenessPerspectives2001] In the context of environmental issues, perception refers to the state of the environment (or a specific environmental feature) as being problematic, while awareness refers to attention to the issue because of the impacts of a change in usability of the environment. [@tangEstimationAwarenessPerception2013, sec.
+2.1.2]

 ### Environmental Policy

 Environmental conservation has a long and global history, at times being documented as early as the seventh century, with examples afterwards often being local or anecdotal. [@StCuthbertFather2013] In the broader context of environmental appreciation or dependency, the history likely goes back to the dawn of humanity.
 This is evident in written and modern-day history as some indigenous cultures do not separate the environment and the society. [@armieroHistoryEnvironmentalismLocal2014, p.
 2-3]

 Much of the documented history of modern environmentalism and environmental policy comes from the United States.
 Preservation was one of the first policy instruments, most notably with the Yellowstone National Park Act of 1972 [@RulesRegulationsYellowstone1881] Water pollution was one of the first environmental issues which received federal legislation with the The Federal Water Pollution Control Act of 1948 [@ModernEnvironmentalMovement], which later became known as the Clean Water Act. [@usepaHistoryCleanWater2013]

+Another related field of study is Environmental history, which "studies the mutual relationships of humans and nature through time." [@hughesWhatEnvironmentalHistory2016, p.
+1] This field of study, a subset of the field of history, aims to link and remind historical significance of the link between humans and nature.
+Environmental historians aim to "see human events within the context where they happen, and that is the entire natural environment." [@hughesWhatEnvironmentalHistory2016, p.
+2] This has relevance to policy makers worldwide and in China.

 Despite much of the literature covering history in the United States, environmental protection can be seen as a global phenomenon in many parts of the world and throughout the 20th and 21st centuries, albeit with differing impact, scope and timeliness.
 The link to its global nature is highlighted in a study which finds that international organizations and communities have central importance in the diffusion of one particular type of environmental policy, the Environmental Impact Assessment, and its particular importance for less-developed countries. [@hironakaGlobalizationEnvironmentalProtection2002]